All Episodes

 nate fischer

-In theory, as a lever for that executive agency, it means that if you are, let's say you're the owner of a restaurant designing that restaurant, you now have more and more power to compete with the back office of Cracker Barrel.
+In theory, as a lever for that executive agency, it means that if you are uh, let's say, you're the owner of a restaurant, designing that restaurant, you now have more and more power to compete with the back office of Cracker Barrel, so maybe you don't need to be a national chain like Cracker Barrel.

-You could prompt it in a way to actually give you very powerful design services to design something.
+Uh, you have fewer disadvantages as a solo shop, which means that you could use it and and you're the executive you could prompt it in a way to actually give you very powerful design services to design something not that defers to the algorithm.

 You don't ask the algorithm, how should I define, how should I design a restaurant?

-What should the, what color should the tables be, but it's more like you have your creative vision.
+What should the, what color should the tables be?

 It can help you just get the agency to fill in your tastes and apply them in all sorts of different ways.

-It also, I think, could mean that people, you could see a world where people crave the authenticity that comes from a sort of one-of-a-kind thing.
+Uh, it also, I think, could mean that people, you could see a world where people crave the authenticity that comes from a sort of one-of-a-kind thing.

-That's a symbol of something different from the sort of endless spam that they receive.
+That's a symbol of something Different from the sort of endless spam that they receive and even like totally personalized, right?

-Personalized spam, spam that just looks like it's perfectly personalized to you actually has no information value because it's just based on your data profile.
+Personalized spam, spam that just looks like it's perfectly personalized to you, actually has no information value because it's just based on your data profile.

 Something that is the creative expression of what a particular person, a particular entrepreneur or individual created is something that's actually going to stand out to you as something that clearly is different from everything you received in your inbox at sort of zero value.